 Employment Arrangements

-Prior to the completion of this offering, we will enter into revised offer letters with each of our named executive officers setting forth the terms and conditions of such executive's employment with us.
-The offer letters generally will provide for at-will employment and set forth the executive officer's initial base salary.
+We have entered into offer letters with each of our named executive officers, the terms of which are described below.
 Each of our named executive officers has executed our standard confidential information and invention assignment agreement.

 Daniel Dines